Suzume: Plot

-Suzume Iwato is a high-school girl living with her aunt Tamaki in a town in Kyushu.
-She has recurring dreams of her childhood self walking through a ruined cityscape at night, before running into a shadowy figure resembling her late mother.
-On her way to school one morning, Suzume meets a young man searching for abandoned locations with doors, and tells him of a nearby abandoned onsen resort.
+High-school girl Suzume Iwato lives with her aunt Tamaki in a town in Kyushu.
+She dreams of her childhood self walking through a ruined cityscape at night, before running into a shadowy figure resembling her late mother.
+One morning, Suzume meets a young man searching for abandoned locations with doors, and tells him of a nearby abandoned onsen resort.
 Following him there, Suzume discovers a free-standing door, which she opens to find a starlit field that she cannot enter.
-She trips over a cat statue on the floor, which turns into a real cat and flees.
-Frightened, Suzume rushes to school.
+She trips over a cat statue on the floor, which turns into a real cat and flees, before rushing to school.

-During lunch, Suzume notices a huge column of smoke from the location of the abandoned resort, which no one else can see.
-She returns there and finds the man from earlier struggling to close the door through which the smoke is escaping.
+During lunch, Suzume notices a large column of smoke outside the classroom window from the abandoned resort, which no one else can see.
+There, she finds the man from earlier struggling to close the door from which the smoke escapes.
 Suzume helps him lock the door with an old key.
-The smoke disappears, but not before causing earthquake damage to the town.
+The smoke disappears, but not before causing earthquake-like damage to the town.

 Suzume takes the injured man, Souta Munakata, to her home.
-He explains that he is a "Closer" and must locate and lock specific doors in abandoned places throughout Japan to prevent a supernatural "worm" from being released and causing earthquakes.
-As they talk, the cat from the resort appears and turns Souta into the chair he was sitting on.
-Souta, now an animated three-legged chair, chases the cat onto a ferry headed for Ehime, with Suzume following.
-Souta tells Suzume that the cat is a "keystone", and that the worm was released after the keystone's removal from the resort door.
+Souta is a "Closer" who locates and locks specific doors in abandoned places throughout Japan to prevent a supernatural "worm" from being released, causing earthquakes.
+The cat from the resort turns Souta into the chair he was sitting on.
+He and Suzume chase the cat onto a ferry headed for Ehime.
+Souta tells Suzume that the cat is a "keystone" she removed at the resort, releasing the worm from it.

-Upon reaching Ehime, Suzume and Souta find social media posts from locals, who have photographed and named the cat "Daijin".
-They locate the worm again and close the door it is escaping from in an abandoned school.
-Suzume and Souta hitch a ride to Kobe, and Daijin leads them to an abandoned amusement park, where they stop the worm from emerging again through a Ferris wheel gondola.
-Souta explains that the portal within the doors leads to the Ever-After, where souls go after death.
+Upon reaching Ehime, Suzume and Souta find that netizens have dubbed the cat "Daijin".
+They encounter the worm again after helping a girl named Chika save oranges from rolling down a hill, with whom they travel to seal a door at an abandoned school.
+Afterwards, Suzume stays the night at Chika's family hotel.

+The next day, Suzume and Souta hitchhike to Kobe with a woman named Rumi.
+Suzume helps at Rumi's bar before seeing Daijin leading them to an abandoned amusement park, stopping the worm from emerging through a ferris wheel gondola.
+While closing the door, Suzume asks about the starry field.
+Souta explains that the portal within the doors lead to the Ever-After, where souls go after death.